01 of 07

 Cement Lawn Ornaments

 Two wide-eyed children are forever cast in cement, ready to sit on someone's lawn or in the garden.
 During the mid-20th century, cement and concrete-cast lawn ornaments and garden statuary were all the rage.
-On my first trip to the Northeast, I remember being enthralled at the sight of lawn-after-lawn of these cast characters I'd never before seen: gnomes, kissing frogs on benches under umbrellas, mushrooms, deer, geese, mirrored gazing balls and other earthly delights.Continue to 3 of 7 below.
+In the Northeastern United States, you might still find lawns with statuary and ornaments, like gnomes, kissing frogs on benches under umbrellas, mushrooms, deer, geese, mirrored gazing balls, and other earthly delights.Continue to 3 of 7 below.

 03 of 07